 Juan Vasquez, Jr. serves as the Co-Chair of the Firm's Tax Controversy Section and concentrates his practice on federal, state and local tax controversy matters, including in connection with examinations, administrative appeals ...

-Justice David Medina serves as a shareholder in Chamberlain Hrdlicka's commercial litigation section in both our Houston and San Antonio offices.
+Justice David Medina serves as a shareholder in Chamberlain Hrdlicka's commercial litigation and appellate practices in both our Houston and San Antonio offices.
+Justice Medina also serves as Co-Chair of the Firm's Appellate ...

 Leo Unzeitig is an associate in Chamberlain Hrdlicka’s San Antonio office.
 He assists with a wide range of federal tax controversy and litigation matters at all stages before the Internal Revenue Service and federal courts.
 Leo ...